bdeckard92/dupUT/01-Class-Content/13-ORM/01-Activities/03-Blog-CRUD/README.md

 # Blog CRUD

-In this activity, you will add validations for the `Post` model and add Sequelize CRUD methods to the routes.
+In this activity, you will add validations for the `Post` model and add Sequelize CRUD methods to the appropriate routes.

 ## Instructions